learnlearnin/learnlearnin.github.io/src/documents/index.html.md

 I believe in [learning](./learning/) things as efficiently as possible.
 If you are a learner and want to learn any of the things I am interested in with me, please [contact me](./about/#contact)

 ## Philosophy ##
 I am a rationalist, I call myself an atheist, and I usually am proactive in getting involved in religious issues because there are [issues in religion](../issues-in-religion/).
 I am a [feminist](./feminism/).
 My core values are [Gandhian](./gandhianism/).
+I used to like thinking about [spirituality](./spirituality/).

 Read more about [my likes](./things-i-love/) and [dislikes](./things-i-hate/)